 What Is the Core?

-Before you can understand what is meant by integrated movements, you must know the definition of core.
+Before you can understand what's meant by integrated movements, you must first know the definition of core.

-The core does not only refer to the anterior musculature, which includes the rectus abdominis -- commonly referred to as the six-pack; transverse abdominis -- the musculature below the rectus abdominis; multifidus -- deep lying stabilizer; and the internal and external obliques -- the musculature in your sides that aid in twisting and hip flexion.
-Stabilizing the torso and engaging in movement is a collaboration among these muscles and the antagonistic engagement of the entire posterior chain -- the lats, spinal erectors, glutes and hamstrings.
+Stabilizing the torso and engaging in movement is a collaboration among these muscles and the antagonistic engagement of the entire posterior chain — the lats, spinal erectors, glutes and hamstrings.

-Joe Dowdell, certified strength and conditioning specialist and founder of Peak Performance in New York City, says real core training is about selecting appropriate core exercises, those that will challenge your abilities while safely and effectively progressing you toward your goal.
+Joe Dowdell, certified strength and conditioning specialist and founder of Peak Performance in New York City, says true core training is about selecting appropriate core exercises.
+That means those that will challenge your abilities while safely and effectively progressing you toward your goal.

-"That being said," Dowdell added, "the ultimate goal is to develop a core that is both strong and stable and will allow us to be able to either resist and/or transfer significant amounts of force in any given movement pattern."
+"The ultimate goal is to develop a core that is both strong and stable and will allow us to be able to either resist and/or transfer significant amounts of force in any given movement pattern," he says.

-One example of a highly effective core exercise series is the cable chop/lift sequence.
-From a kneeling, split squat or standing position, set up perpendicular to the high or low attachment on the cable machine.
-From this position, rotate your locked arms across your body in various patterns -- diagonal up, straight across or diagonal down -- while keeping your torso fixed and braced.
+One example of a highly effective core exercise is the cable chop/lift sequence.
+From a kneeling split squat, set up perpendicular to the high or low attachment on a cable machine.
+From this position, rotate your locked arms across your body in various patterns — diagonal up, straight across or diagonal down — while keeping your torso fixed and braced.

-Strengthening the core is not restricted to exercises where movement occurs at the hip, however.
-Compound movements and variations to many conventional upper and lower body exercises can develop high levels of torso strength, stability and balance.
-This is because when you change the loading, base of support or plane of movement, you're required to stabilize, or resist movement, for the duration of the exercise.
+Compound movements and variations of many conventional upper and lower body exercises can develop high levels of torso strength, stability and balance.
+When you change the loading, base of support or plane of movement, you're required to stabilize or resist movement for the duration of the exercise.